juh2600/juh.gay/src/projects/k8s/350-service.md

 >       protocol: TCP
 > ```

-The Service exposes ports from a Deployment (`port`) to other things, whether that's other resources internally (`targetPort`) or the external network (internet, LAN, whatever) (`nodePort`).
+The Service exposes ports from a Deployment (`targetPort`) to [other things](https://stackoverflow.com/a/61452441/6627273), whether that's other resources internally (`port`) or the external network (internet, LAN, whatever) (`nodePort`).
 Because of the woke, you can't by default expose a `nodePort` outside of 30000--32767.
 You can configure it otherwise, but I couldn't be bothered to figure out how at the moment, and I'm not sure whether that's a good idea or not.
 Luckily for us, Minecraft supports the DNS `SRV` record!

 ```
 mc.example.org.
 300 IN A 1.2.3.4